wordofwarning/wordofwarning.org/hab/emergency/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-**Emergency** is our annual platform for live art + contemporary performance, featuring at least 25 short pieces of work over a day/evening in Manchester…
+**Emergency** is our annual platform for live art + contemporary performance, featuring at least 25 short pieces of work over a day/evening in Manchester… Celebrating its sweet sixteenth birthday in 2015, taking place on **Saturday 3 October** at [Z-arts](http://www.z-arts.org/about-us/getting-here), Manchester (12-10pm) — the callout for artist proposals has now closed.
+To get a feel for it, have a look at 2014's [programme](/archive/2014-emergency) + [gallery](/galleries/2014-emergency) and 2013's [programme](/archive/2013-emergency) + [image gallery](/galleries/2013-emergency).

-Our **[fifteenth Emergency](/archive/2014-emergency)** took over the cavernous realms of [Z-arts](http://www.z-arts.org/about-us/getting-here) on Saturday 4 October 2014, see some [images](/galleries/2014-emergency).
-For a glimpse of our previous performance lucky-dip see 2013's [programme](/archive/2013-emergency) + [image gallery](/galleries/2013-emergency).

 **Emergency is:**
 • a free, public micro-festival + open submission platform;